datacarpentry/R-ecology-lesson/README.md

 ## Prerequisites

+The lesson assumes no prior knowledge of R or RStudio.
 Learners should have R and RStudio installed on their computers.

-During the course, they also need to install R packages from CRAN, create directories, and download files.
+They will also need to be able to install R packages from CRAN, create directories, and download files.
-If the learners are using their own computers this should be no problem, but if the computer is managed by their organization's IT department they might need help from an administrator.
-In that case it is best to set everything up before the course.

 See [the lesson website](https://datacarpentry.org/R-ecology-lesson/index.html) for instructions on installing R, RStudio, and the required R packages.